CundullahT/swiftling-phrase-service/README.md

 SwiftLing Phrase Service is a microservice responsible for handling phrase-related operations in the SwiftLing application.
 It is built using **Spring Boot** and registered with **Netflix Eureka** for service discovery.
 It integrates with **Keycloak** for authentication, **Spring Cloud Config** for centralized configuration, and **Zipkin** for distributed tracing.

 ## Prerequisites
-Ensure the following dependencies are installed and configured:
+Ensure the following dependencies and configurations are installed and added:
 - **Java 21 or later**
 - **Maven 3.9+** (compatible with Java 21)
 - **Docker** (for running Zipkin and Keycloak via containers)